 - A lack of access to educational or employment restricts opportunities for social interaction and financial independence

-The environment at the beginning of the period covered by this strategy is dominated by the COVID-19 outbreak which is having a profound impact on the isolation experienced by people who are deafblind and our ability to deliver face to face services.
-We will continue to adapt our service delivery model as described in this strategy to counter the effects of pandemic whilst not losing sight of our longer-term objectives.
+The environment at the beginning of the period covered by this strategy was dominated by the COVID-19 outbreak which had a profound impact on the isolation experienced by people who are deafblind and our ability to deliver face to face services.
+Our service delivery model as described in this strategy endeavours to counter the lasting effects of pandemic whilst not losing sight of our longer-term objectives.

 Our social care system is already struggling to meet the needs of our older people with 26% fewer people now receiving help than 6 years ago.
 Pervasive cuts to Local Authority budgets have been passed on to care providers like Deafblind UK through real-term cuts in fees making our much needed and valued services less and less sustainable.
 This combined with an acute shortage of support workers, higher regulatory standards and the increasing level of the National Living Wage, places us under unprecedented pressure which threatens to undermine our ability to support people in care settings or their own homes.